ivy-net/iv1/README.md

 # Scenarios

 ## Docker compose
-There are multiple docker-compose configuration files located in subfolders of the `docker-compose` folder.
+There are multiple docker-compose configuration files located in subfolders of the `scenarios` folder.
-The first one, in the `docker-compose/eigenlayer` subfolder, deploys the POS network with the EigenLayer contracts only.
+The first one, in the `scenarios/eigenlayer` subfolder, deploys the POS network with the EigenLayer contracts only.
-The second one, in the `docker-compose/incredible-squaring-avs` subfolder, adds the demo (Incredible Squaring) AVS to the network, but uses the older version of the EigenLayer.
+The second one, in the `scenarios/incredible-squaring-avs` subfolder, adds the demo (Incredible Squaring) AVS to the network, but uses the older version of the EigenLayer.
 It is because this AVS does not work the latest EigenLayer code.
-Additionally, in the `docker-compose/incredible-squaring-avs-full` subfolder there is scenario deploying all AVS components (including off-chain programs and monitoring tools).
+Additionally, in the `scenarios/incredible-squaring-avs-full` subfolder there is scenario deploying all AVS components (including off-chain programs and monitoring tools).
-Hello World, another _demo AVS_, can be deployed using the compose file in the `docker-compose/hello-world` subfolder.
+Hello World, another _demo AVS_, can be deployed using the compose file in the `scenarios/hello-world` subfolder.

 ## Documentation
 * [Ethereum POS with EigenLayer smart contracts](#deploy-eigenlayer-only)